Collapse Of Health System Sends Venezuelans Fleeing To Brazil For Basic Meds

 Venezuela's once impressive medical system has crumbled dramatically.
 But it's hard to know exactly how bad things are — because the Ministry of Health stopped releasing national health data.

-"There has been a strict secrecy policy in public institutions in Venezuela ... since 2012," says Jenny Garcia, a demographer from Venezuela now living in Paris.
-The government hasn't wanted to release health statistics that are simply going to make it look bad, Garcia says.
+"There has been a strict secrecy policy in public institutions in Venezuela ... since 2012," says Jenny García, a demographer from Venezuela now living in Paris.
+The government hasn't wanted to release health statistics that are simply going to make it look bad, García says.

 Statistics that have come out show that all the basic parameters of health in Venezuela have been moving ominously in the wrong direction for the past decade.
 Rates of malnutrition and HIV are rising; there are new outbreaks of preventable diseases like diphtheria.
-Infant mortality, which Garcia has been tracking, is on the rise.
+Infant mortality, which García has been tracking, is on the rise.

-Garcia and her colleagues just published a study on rising infant mortality in Venezuela in the journal Lancet Global Health.
+García and her colleagues just published a study on rising infant mortality in Venezuela in the journal Lancet Global Health.
 "But the mortality estimates [from the government] haven't been updated or publicly available since 2012," she says.

-So Garcia and her colleagues had to piece together infant mortality estimates from census data and hospital death reports.
+So García and her colleagues had to piece together infant mortality estimates from census data and hospital death reports.
 Infant mortality, the death rate for children under age 1, is widely viewed as a barometer of a nation's overall health.

-Garcia's study found that the infant mortality rate is now 21.1 deaths per 1,000 births, up from 15 deaths per 1,000 births in 2008.
+García's study found that the infant mortality rate is now 21.1 deaths per 1,000 births, up from 15 deaths per 1,000 births in 2008.
 That's far above the average infant death rate for Latin America and comparable to the country's infant mortality rate in the 1990s.

 "This is shocking," she says.
 "I mean, we have lost 18 years of progress in infant mortality.
 It is shocking."